jss367/blog/_posts/2017-6-21-tensorflow-gpu-cuda.md

 Although tensorflow-gpu and tensorflow is a distinction of version <= 1.15, the distinction matters quite a lot here.
 If you do `conda create -n tf tensorflow` it will not create a GPU version, even though it installs a 2.X version of Tensorflow.
 You'll need to use `conda create -n tf tensorflow-gpu` to get the GPU version.

-## Visual Studio (old)

-On Windows, you may need Visual Studio for this.
-You will use it to compile CUDA projects.
-Check here to make sure your version of Visual Studio can work with CUDA: http://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html

-Look at Table 2

-Note that this is for the most recent version of CUDA, which is CUDA 9.0 at the moment.
-CUDA 9.0 works with many different versions of VS, but not with Tensorflow

-I'm using Visual Studio Community 2017, which I [downloaded for free](https://www.visualstudio.com/downloads/).

-You can also [download older versions here](https://www.visualstudio.com/vs/older-downloads/).
-You need to join a Microsoft Dev Essentials program, but joining is free.
-You'll need Visual Studio Community 2015 with Update 3

 ## Tensorflow and CUDA compatibility

 Make sure you check what version of CUDA to install.
 The latest version will not necessarily be supported by TensorFlow.